 There are many tools to scan your WordPress theme, but the best way is to scan the theme file before uploading it to your site.
 So, make sure to take a virus test with Virus Total which is a free professional tool that use all the popular security programs to check the theme.

-This tool checks the file separately for over 49 antivirus and malware checker programs and gives you a red signal if any of those programs find a virus or hidden codes.
+This tool checks the file separately for over 49 antivirus and malware checker programs and give you a red signal, if any of those programs find a virus or hidden codes.
 This tool works for any type of files, not themes only, so use it when you need.

 The next step after uploading the theme is scanning it directly after the activation.
 You can install the Theme Authenticity Checker (TAC) from the WordPress directory.
 It’s one of the most popular plugin used to scan the themes.
 The TAC plugin will show you any hidden link found in the theme.